DecisionsDev/decisions-on-kafka/Readme.md

 ```

-`<rulesetPath>` The IBM ODM ruleset Path.
+`<rulesetPath>` The IBM ODM ruleset path.

-`<Consumer Group>` The kafka consumer group in which the Business Application is part of.
+`<Consumer Group>` The kafka consumer group which the Business Application is part of.

-1. Create the first Client Application : Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder then run the command below, it sends a payload corresponding to the loan request.
-In this loan request the amount is 10000 and
+1. Create the first Client Application : Open a command line in the project ODM-DecisionServer-JSE-Kafka root folder, and then run the command below.
+It sends a payload corresponding to the loan request.
+In this request the amount is 10000 and
 the yearlyIncome is 200000.

 `$ mvn exec:java -Dexec.mainClass="odm.ds.kafka.odmjse.clientapp.ClientApplication" -Dexec.args="'{\"borrower\":{\"lastName\" : \"Smith\",\"firstName\" : \"Alice\", \"birthDate\":191977200000,\"SSN\":\"800-12-0234\",\"zipCode\":\"75012\",\"creditScore\":200,\"yearlyIncome\":200000},